hydrusnetwork/hydrus/docs/running_from_source.md

     If you run into trouble running newer versions of Qt6 on Linux, often with an XCB-related error such as `qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.`, try installing the packages `libicu-dev` and `libxcb-cursor-dev`.
 With `apt` that will be:

+    If you run into trouble running newer versions of Qt6, some users have fixed it by installing one or more of these additional packages:

+    * `libicu-dev`
+    * `libxcb-cursor-dev`
+    * `libgthread`

+    With `apt` that will be:

     * `sudo apt-get install libicu-dev`
     * `sudo apt-get install libxcb-cursor-dev`
+    * `sudo apt-get install libgthread2.0-0`

+    Or check your OS's package manager.

     If you still have trouble with the default Qt6 version, check the advanced requirements.txts in `install_dir/static/requirements/advanced`.
 There should be several older version examples you can explore, and you can also work off these lists: [PySide6](https://pypi.org/project/PySide6/#history) [PyQt6](https://pypi.org/project/PyQt6/#history)